Home

 • A computer program that was advanced enough to imitate human thought.

 Furthermore, procedures would have to be generated to demonstrate internal validity.
-Internal validity is the idea that the only thing which would determine a Judge’s decision about whether or not someone they were taking the test with was human or computer was the intelligence level of the participants, not another factor.
+Internal validity is the idea that the only thing that would determine a Judge’s decision about whether or not someone they were taking the test with was human or computer was the intelligence level of the participants, not another factor.

 Where Did The Turing Test Originate From?